monstatayo/Personal-Projects/README.md

 **- MakeCode Minecraft**

 Demonstration of Python techniques with video (ask for link) for a job interview.
+Source code is in Teaching Branch

 **- TicTacToe project:**